nf-cmgg/wisecondorx/docs/output.md

 The pipeline is built using [Nextflow](https://www.nextflow.io/) and processes data using the following steps:

-- SampleGender (ngs-bits) - Determine the gender from a BAM/CRAM file
+- SampleGender (ngs-bits) - Determine the sex from a BAM/CRAM file
 - WiseCondorX convert - Convert CRAM/BAM files to NPZ files
 - WiseCondorX newref- Create a new reference from all NPZ files
 - MultiQC- Aggregate report describing results and QC from the whole pipeline